Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 We can see that ChatGPT is suggesting that Althea uses a separate function `sample` from the `random` module.
 Before copy/pasting the suggestion into their project, they go back to the random module documentation or other trusted resources to ensure:
 - Does the `random.sample` function exist?
-- If `random.sample` does exist, does it actually do what ChatGPT thinks it does?
+- If `random.sample` does exist, does it actually do what ChatGPT says it does?
-- If it does what ChatGPT thinks, then does using the function meet the original intention of the code we’re trying to fix?
+- If it does what ChatGPT thinks, then does using the function meet the original code requirements?

 In this case, the answer to all of these questions is Yes!
 Althea can once again update their code and run the test suite to ensure everything is still in working order after their changes 🎉.

 ## Summary

 ChatGPT can be a really helpful tool to give us more insight on what code is doing, but we need to be careful about over-reliance.
 There are many situations in life such as interviews and code review meetings where we may not have access to generative AI tools, meaning that tools like ChatGPT are best used to support and augment the debugging skills we’ve built rather than to replace them.
-When we start out a debugging journey, we still want to begin with searching errors on the web, using print statements, and setting breakpoints to step through our code.
+When we start out a debugging journey, we still want to begin with searching errors on the web, using print statements, setting breakpoints to step through our code, and asking others for help before turning to ChatGPT.

 If we have trouble finding resources about the error or understanding what the code is doing using our prior skills, we can begin to augment our investigation by folding in ChatGPT to see if it can explain an error and common causes, or talk through what particular lines of code are doing in reality vs expectation.